kruthikagururajan31/special-robot/README.md

 - git commit -m "comment for commit" (This will commit the files in actions along with a comment, log entry and a hash)
 - git push (This will push the commited changes to the github repo)
 - git restore . / filename (This will remove the changes made on the files)
+- git restore filename -s / --staged (to restore deleted file)
+- git rm -r --cached .
+(To remove cache data)
+- git rm filename (This is delete the file but will also stage it automatically)
+- git mv filename1 filename2 (This will rename the file1 to file2)

 - git ignore